karunya-sankar/a3a-iot-ws-hub-dash/README.md

 If the `mamba activate ee5450` command fails, you just need to run `conda init` with the Miniforge Prompt window, then "trash" all of the terminals.
 You will likely need to enable setup scripts by running `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`.

+Then, in each terminal, run the program you want using `python ./{the name of the file here}`.

 ### Testing the HTTP functions using Insomnia